AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

 ## Threading and Process-Thread Communication
 To enhance control, we can enable sound based navigation also, along with gesture control.
-However, system then needs to continuously monitor user utterances to identify commands while it is analyzes image frames from input video stream.
+However, system then needs to continuously monitor user utterances to identify commands while it is analyzes image frames from input video stream. <br>

-Naturally therefore, it is prudent to run the speech recognition model in a different thread and let the child-thread communicate with the parent process.
-The child thread will recognize vocal commands to move the mouse or to write on the screen and pass it on to the parent using Queue data structure in Python (as shown below).
+Naturally therefore, **it is prudent to run the speech recognition model in a different thread and let the child-thread communicate with the parent process.
+The child thread will recognize vocal commands to move the mouse or to write on the screen and pass it on to the parent using Queue data structure in Python**.

 The parent process will run all the above AI models and the computation required for gesture recognition, to enable head and gaze control modes.
 Thus, it is possible to take gesture and sound control commands in parallel, but for the sake of usability, in this project we chose to take sound commands separately in Control Mode 3.

 ## Speech Recognition
 To decode sound waves, we use OpenVINO Feature Extraction & Decoder Library which takes in and transcribe the audio coming from the microphone.
-We have used the speech library as mentioned here to run speech recognition on the edge, without going online.
+We have used the speech library as mentioned here to run speech recognition on the edge, without going online.<br>

 As the recognition model is optimized at the expense the accuracy, some tweaks are required to identify spoken command.
 Firstly, we limit the command vocabulary to say, 'up', 'down', 'left' & 'right' only.
 Secondly, similar sounding synonyms of command words are stored in a dictionary to find the best match.
 For instance, 'right' command could be recognized as 'write'.

-The function is so written that commands and also synonyms can easily be extended.
-To enable user entry, speech to write function is also enabled.
-This has enabled to user to type in alphabets and numbers.
-Eg: PNR number.
+**The function is so written that commands and also synonyms can easily be extended.** To enable user entry, speech to write function is also enabled.
+This has enabled to user to type in alphabets and numbers. **Eg:** PNR number.

 ## Stickiness Feature
 The gaze of an eye or pose of a head will continuously change at least a bit, even if unintended.
 Such natural motions should not be considered as a command, otherwise the mouse pointer will become jittery.
-Hence, we introduced a 'stickiness' parameter within which the motion is ignored.
-This has greatly increased the stability and usability of gesture control.
+Hence, **we introduced a 'stickiness' parameter within which the motion is ignored.
+This has greatly increased the stability and usability of gesture control.**

 # Complete BOM

-This is a software project though the models used and the code written can be deployed on the edge, given the device support Intel Architecture as specified in OpenVINO Documentation. <br>
+This is a **software project** though the models used and the code written can be deployed on the edge, given the device support Intel Architecture as specified in OpenVINO Documentation. <br>

-Here is the complete list of Software, Models and Tools used:<br>
+Here is the **complete list of Software, Models and Tools used:**<br>

 <ol>
 <li> Python 3.6 and its libraries, espcially PyAutoGUI for navigation.</li>